MirkoLouis/Meerko-s-Anime-Tracker/README.md

 ## Description

-Meerko's Anime Tracker is a web app for anime fans to track their favorite series.
-Users can create accounts, search, add anime to watchlists, and manage watching status.
+Meerko's Anime Tracker is a full-stack web application for anime fans to track their favorite series.
+Built with Node.js, Express.js, Handlebars.js, and MySQL, it allows users to create accounts, search, add anime to watchlists, and manage watching status.
 It offers a personalized experience with a user dashboard, recommendations, and a comprehensive search and filtering system.

 ## Features